 The FIRST® Robotics Competition is the highest age bracket within the FIRST Progression of Programs.
-At this level, students in the 9th through 12th grade design and build functioning robots that compete to see which robots best meet that year’s challenge.
+At this level, students in grades 9 – 12 design and build functioning robots that compete to see which robots best meet that year’s challenge.
 The challenges vary wildly from year from year so that even experienced teams are facing situations that they’ve not had to deal with previously.
-This Wikipedia page has a summary of all the FRC challenges from 1992 to the present.
+Here is a summary of all the FRC game challenges from 1992 to the present.
 These are not small robots: They generally go up to 150 pounds, might be four or five feet high and have a time period within each round during which the robots have to function fully autonomously.

-Anyone familiar with projects in the “real world” will likely be astonished at what these teams create only having six weeks from the day they learn about that year’s challenge until their robots have to be 100% completed.
+Anyone familiar with projects in the “real world” will likely be astonished at what these teams create only having six weeks from the day they learn about that year’s challenge until “Stop Build Day,” when work stops, the robot is “bagged and tagged”, and teams look forward to competing at events that take place from late February to early April.
 The “impossible” schedule they are faced with forces the team members to work together closely and extract the best that each person can offer the team.

 All this from students in the age/grade bracket that is often considered very hard to motivate.
 These students are the future.